 And yet, most engagement is generated elsewhere — notably in Poland, Bulgaria, Slovakia, Italy, Greece and Czechia.

 The report also notes how different narratives resonate with various audiences.
-For instance, it found that false claims about technological viability are much more likely to gain traction across countries such as France and Poland, while citizens in Latvia, Italy and Norway appear to be more sensitive to accusations of corruption and fraud.
+For instance, it found that false claims about technological viability are much more likely to gain traction in France and Poland, while citizens in Latvia, Italy and Norway appear to be more susceptible to accusations of corruption and fraud.

 Online disinformation, real-life impact on wind